xtf-cz/xtf/README.md

 Core concepts of XTF framework used by other modules.

 #### Configuration
-While framework itself doesn't require any configuration it can easy up some repetative settings in tests.
+While the framework itself doesn't require any configuration, it can ease up some repetitive settings in tests.
 Setup of XTF can be done in 4 ways with priority from top to down:

 * System properties
 * Environment variables
 * `test.properties` file in root of the project designed to contain user specific setup.
 You can use `-Dxtf.test_properties.path` property to specify the location for the desired user specific setup.
-* `global-test.properties` file in root of the project designed to contain shared setup.
+* `global-test.properties` file in root of the project designed to contain a shared setup.
 You can use `-Dxtf.global_test_properties.path` property to specify the location for the desired user specific setup.

 The mapping between system properties and environment variables is done by lower casing environment variable, replacing `_` with `.` and adding `xtf.` before the result.